EmoJeneration/EmoJeneration-and-TwitterTwin/README.md

 ## Results
 Our results indicate that there is not enough variation between the way each generation tweets to create a reliable prediction model.
 We are currently investigating this - and there will be updates soon!

-## Installation
-Please refer to requirements.txt to load the necessary packages.

 ## Acknowledgements
-Thank you to everyone at Data Science UCSB, especially Mehir Arora and Mateo Wang!
+Thank you to everyone at Data Science UCSB, especially our mentors Mehir Arora and Mateo Wang!